5 Minute Read

 5. Bring the Outside In

-And flowers aren’t the only star in the summer garden.
+And flowers don’t have to be the only star of the show.
 If you grow your own fruits and veggies, entice buyers with a bowl of fresh produce on the kitchen counter.

-If you do have a little cash to spend, here’s what Dawn recommends: “If you’ve got $400, I would spend it on paint and mulching the front yard.”
+If you do have a little cash to spend, here’s what Dawn recommends to sell your house on a tight timeline and a small budget: “If you’ve got $400, I would spend it on paint and mulching the front yard.”
 Why?
 Because buyers give you about six seconds to make the sale—three seconds from the curb and three seconds from the foyer.

 Of course, every home is different.
 Before you spend a dime freshening your home up, ask a real estate agent you trust for advice.
 A true pro knows what buyers in your area want and can help you maximize your home’s appeal without busting your budget.